 Blended fabric is exactly what it sounds like: a mix of two different fabrics.
 For suits, this usually means wool or a type of wool as the primary fabric.
 The other fabric could be silk, linen, cotton, or something else.
 Blends typically offer a bit more versatility.
 For example, a wool and linen blend means the suit won't be as heavy as a full wool suit, but also won't be as cool as a full linen suit, making it ideal for transitional weather.

 Cashmere is a very lightweight and soft natural fiber that is thought of as a particularly fine type of wool.
 Because of how soft and luxe it feels, cashmere suits will come in at a higher price point than most fabrics.
-It's a versatile fabric that will likely get a lot of wear—Ramirez notes that it's great for all types of events.
+It's a versatile fabric that will likely get a lot of wear.
 That said, Udeshi says that there are some downsides.
 "Aside from being expensive, it is also a little fragile and can crease, and is not recommended for men's trousers as it is too soft," he says.

 Ideal for spring and summer weddings, chambray is a type of cotton fabric that comes off as more casual than many other suit fabrics.
 It's usually light blue in color and can look similar to denim, and has a soft, lightweight feel that makes it great for warmer weather.

 Save a chambray suit for a daytime wedding in the summer or a more casual event.